 The Bank measures also the liquidity coverage ratios in the principal currencies.
-As of June 30, 2021 the coverage ratio in shekels was 128.1% compared with 137.6% at December 31, 2020.
-The decline in the ratio stemmed from the fact that the growth in the credit portfolio was faster than the growth in retail and financial deposits.
+As of September 30, 2021 the coverage ratio in shekels was 107.4% compared with 137.6% at December 31, 2020.
+The decrease in the ratio stemmed from the growth in the credit portfolio, which was faster than the growth in retail and wholesale deposits, and in the effect of the shekel/dollar SWAP activity.

-The liquidity coverage ratio as of June 30, 2021, respecting the total of foreign currencies, amounted to 176.0% compared to 174.6% on December 31, 2020.
+The liquidity coverage ratio as of September 30, 2021, respecting the total of foreign currencies, amounted to 253.7% compared to 174.6% on December 31, 2020.
+The increase in the ratio stemmed from a decrease in the net cash outflow relating to the dollar/shekel SWAP activity.

-The liquidity coverage ratio with respect to US dollars as of June 30, 2021 was 137.5% as compared with 158.7% on December 31, 2020.
-The main factor leading to the reduction in the ratio was the growth in the net cash outflow stemming from foreign currency/shekel swap transactions.
+The liquidity coverage ratio with respect to US dollars as of September 30, 2021 was 233.9% as compared with 158.7% on December 31, 2020.
+The increase in the ratio stemmed from a decrease in the net cash outflow relating to the dollar/ shekel SWAP activity.

-In Euros, the liquidity coverage ratio at June 30, 2021, was 139.2% compared with 126.8% at December 31, 2020.
+In Euros, the liquidity coverage ratio at September 30, 2021, was 131.0% compared with 126.8% at December 31, 2020.
 The main factor causing the increase was the decline in the net cash outflow, derived from foreign currency/shekel SWAP transactions.